 - 2. Discrepancies will be provided to the appropriate Housing Specialist or Property Manager, who oversees the individual in question within their caseload. - 3.
-The client file is reviewed to determine whether the discrepancy has been documented, or validated.
+The client file is reviewed to determine whether the discrepancy has been documented or validated.
 If a discrepancy remains, the client will be contacted for a personal interview to collect information pertinent to the discrepancy. - 4.
 All Income will be verified via third party verifications, documenting the actual and current sources and amounts of income.
 This process should be completed within 60 days of the download of the report via EIV. - 5.
 The discrepancy resolutions will be monitored monthly and maintained in a separate file with a copy placed in the Tenant file. - 6.
 Fraudulent cases will be resolved via repayment, termination or referral to the Office of Inspector General.

-Specific: The Housing Authority is required to obtain written third party verification of disputed EIV data.
+Specific: The Housing Authority is required to obtain written third-party verification of disputed EIV data.
 Below is a summary of steps the Housing Authority will take to resolve income discrepancies:

 - 1. Discuss the discrepancy with the Tenant. - 2.
 Request current documents from the Tenant. i.e., Original, current and consecutive pay stubs, original SSA benefit verification letter, etc. - a.
 Request written third party verification of any income source that the Tenant disputes. - 3.
 Confirm effective dates of unreported income source. - 4.
 In cases where the Housing Authority confirms that the Tenant failed to report income source(s), the Housing Authority will determine retroactive rent/subsidy overpayment due the Housing Authority.
+First and second retro-rent assessments to span a twelve-month payback period (pending supervisory approval).